forward-motion/commentbox.io/README.md

 ### Multiple boxes on the same page

-In order to support multiple boxes, each with its own set of comments, simply add a unique id to each box:
+In order to support multiple boxes on the same page, each with its own set of comments, simply add a unique id to each box:
 ```html
 <div class="commentbox" id="article"></div>
 <div class="commentbox" id="sidebar"></div>